yilunzhao/table_reasoning_bibliography/README.md

-# Reasoning over Tabular Data Bibliography
+# Roadmap for Reasoning over Tabular Data

 An annotated bibliography of tutorials, datasets, papers for Reasoning over Tabular Data.